xdrip-js/Lookout/README.md

 * If your lookout.log file contains messages similar to `Error: /root/Lookout/node_modules/bluetooth-hci-socket/build/Release/binding.node: undefined symbol: _ZN2v816FunctionTemplate3NewEPNS_7IsolateEPFvRKNS_20FunctionCallbackInfoINS_5ValueEEEENS_5LocalIS4_EENSA_INS_9SignatureEEEi` run the following command: `cd ~/Lookout; npm rebuild`

-* If Lookout is not running after it worked fine previously, a corrupted storage file might be the reason. run `npm test` in the Lookout directory. if `npm test` shows an error involving /root/Lookout/storage/4043d6c394234319fe0d3f18c04e3eb9, remove the implicated file, then reboot.
+* If Lookout is not running after it worked fine previously, a corrupted storage file might be the reason.
+1. run `npm test` in the Lookout directory.
+2. if `npm test` shows an error involving /root/Lookout/storage/4043d6c394234319fe0d3f18c04e3eb9, remove the implicated file, then reboot.
 If this does not fix the problem, and you cannot get Lookout to work, hop on Gitter to ask for help.

-The command is `rm`.
-To do all this:
+To remove a corrupt storage file:
-`cd` to get to the root level, `cd Lookout` to get into the Lookout directory, then `npm test`.
+1. `cd ~/Lookout` to get to the Lookout directory
+2. `npm test`.
 It takes a few minutes to finish the test: You see the result of the testing, and the command promp appears again.
 If `npm test` finds the problem described above, copy the path that is implicated as the problem, then enter the following in the command line:
-`rm` and paste the file path.
-The enter.
+3. `rm` and paste the file path, then press enter.
 If all goes well, you see another command prompt.
-You can enter the same command to see what happens; it should error out, telling you that there is no such file (since it was removed in the previous step, this is what you want to see) enter   `reboot`.
+(You can enter the same `rm` command again to see what happens; it should error out, telling you that there is no such file since it was removed in the previous step.
+This is what you want to see)
+4. `reboot` and press enter.
 Get a coffee.
-A few minutes later, after rebooting the rig, Lookout should be working again, if you included Lookout in your crontab (see above #making it permanent# .
+A few minutes after rebooting the rig, Lookout should be working again, if you included Lookout in your crontab (see above #making it permanent#.
-Enter `Lookout` in the command line, and it should "report for work" by showing the transmitter code, sensor status, etc.
+5. Enter `lookout` in the command line, and it should "report for work" by showing the transmitter code, sensor status, etc.

 Happy Looping.